annalisarose/annalisarose.github.io/_posts/2018-08-16-memes_and_chemical_peels_my_cli_data_scraper_gem_project.markdown

 <p>Assignment: "Build a Ruby gem that provides a Command Line Interface (CLI) to an external data source.
 The CLI will be composed of an Object Oriented Ruby application.
 The data provided must go at least one level deep.
 A 'level' is where a user can make a choice and then get detailed information about their choice."

 <p>I decided to scrape knowyourmeme.com, one of my favorite and most-visited websites.
 It's basically Wikipedia for memes, an invaluable resource in this age of ever-evolving web humor.
-My goal for the interface was as follows:
+My goal for the interface was:

 <p>* user runs the app
 <br>* user is greeted by app, and then presented with a list of top memes and a menu of options: enter number of meme to expand, enter 'list memes' to repeat the list, or 'exit' to exit the program